 Dog Paw Balm Stick (Variation)

 This is an easy variation.
-All you need to do is pour the mixture (I like the kit that has the filler and scraper) into balm tubes instead of into tins.
+All you need to do is pour the mixture (I like the kit that has the filler and scraper) into balm tubes (available on Amazon) instead of into tins.

 I like the balm tube kit below because they come in different colors, have labels, and have the filler that fills them all at once.